2019 BMSL Official Rules

 The rule pertaining to cancelled games and rain-outs on a scheduled evening of play is as follows:

-• If the City of Brampton has cancelled the evenings' games due to the diamonds being unplayable, the Executive will contact all team captains and notify them of the unplayable conditions.
-Captains are to inform their respective teammates of the unplayable conditions.
+· If the City of Brampton has cancelled the evenings' games due to the diamonds being unplayable, the Executive will contact all team captains and notify them of the

 Use of spares will be completely controlled by the Vice President.
 Deadline for requesting a spare will be 8:00 p.m. on the Monday night preceding the game by phone, by text to (905) 598-3780 or by e-mail to email@example.com.
 Once a spare is assigned to a team they must play even if the absent player(s) show up and the team is at full membership.
 If the opposing team has room, then the opposing team may use the spare player.